School Bell Times

 This is a big part of the school and we encourage all students to be involved.
 Music lessons are held weekly with a specialist music teacher for all classes.

-A senior choir is available for years 5-7 students and they perform each year in the Festival of Music at Festival Theatre.
-There is also a middle choir for students in years 3 to 4.
+A senior choir is available for years 5 – 7 students and they perform each year in the Festival of Music at Festival Theatre.

 Students can also choose to play an instrument.
 DECD provide instrumental music instruction for students in year 3 and above.
 Private providers also provide lessons for certain instruments.
 Request to play instruments goes out early in the first term, however, it is possible to start at any time.
 Please contact the principal for details.